rakeshv24/bluerov2_dock/README.md

 ) has been followed.
 - From a terminal, run `roslaunch bluerov2_dock mission_control.launch`
    - If the terminal initially outputs *Controller error:'joy'*, move the sticks to clear the error
-- To enable fiducial tracking, open another terminal and run `rosservice call \bluerov2_dock\control_detection True`.
+- To enable fiducial tracking, open another terminal and run `rosservice call \bluerov2_dock\control_detection "det_flag: true"`.